 4. Better Carrier for Garlic and Cayenne than Tea

-Fresh garlic, ginger, and cayenne pepper are great immunity boosting foods to eat as well, and while ginger makes a decent tea, it’s just weird to sip tea with garlic and cayenne.
-They taste awesome in broth though…
+Fresh garlic, ginger, and cayenne pepper are great immunity-boosting foods to eat as well, and while ginger makes a decent tea, it’s just weird to sip tea with garlic and cayenne.

 5. Gelatin for Joint Health

-One of the incredible benefits of real bone broth made with the vinegar soak, all the cartilage from the animal and the actual bones is that your finished stock should have a good amount of half the protein in our bodies, so you’re truly “body building” when you consume it..
-Gelatin is the cooked form of , which makes up about
+One of the incredible benefits of real bone broth made with the vinegar soak, all the cartilage from the animal, and the actual bones is that your finished stock should have a good amount of gelatin (use the coupon KS10 for 10% off!) (use the coupon KS10 for 10% off!).

 Could a cup a day keep the acetaminophen away?
 DIY broth is super inexpensive, and even buying it online (from the right sources that use bones and have a high gelatin content!) may cost less than doctor’s visits!

-And of course you CAN buy gelatin or collagen in powdered form to add to your broth, cuppa joe, smoothie (collagen only), or make spoonable gelatin or gummies with 100% fruit juice.
+And, of course, you CAN buy gelatin or collagen in powdered form to add to your broth, cuppa joe, smoothie (collagen only), or make spoonable gelatin or gummies with 100% fruit juice.
 Use the code KS10 for 10% off!

-6. Hair, Skin and Nail Vibrancy
+6. Hair, Skin, and Nail Vibrancy

 7. Aids Digestion